Bloody Christmas Eve in Ochotnica Dolna: Executioners

 The crime in Ochotnica Dolna was made on December 23 by the SS (SS-Kampfgruppe Jagdkommando Matingen) criminal special order under the command of SS-Untersturmführer der Waffen-SS Albrecht C. Matingen (number SS 338 969).
 This division consisted of soldiers of various nationalities.
-It was created in mid-1944 from members of the Waffen-SS and police in Montelupich prison in Krakow.
+It was created in mid-1944 by members of the Waffen-SS and police in Montelupich prison in Krakow.
 Most of them were SS men from the 3rd SS Panzer Division Totenkopf and the 4th SS Polizei Panzergrenadier Division.
 The company was stationed from the autumn of 1944 at the school in Krościenko.

 Albrecht C. Matingen (born June 3, 1920, died October 23, 1974) lived in West Germany after the war.
 Neither he nor any of his unit members was ever convicted of crimes committed in Poland.